unicorncoding/unicorncoding.github.io/_posts/2020-06-20-fired-for-agility.md

 2. The customer hired me directly.
 2x salary.

-3. It's good to think as a freelancer.
+3. It's good to think like a freelancer.

 That's the whole story.
 Make your own conclusions.
 Love you! ❤️